BentleyJOakes/BentleyJOakes.github.io/dte_course.markdown

 Parts of this course are based on the textbook [The Engineering of Digital Twins](https://link.springer.com/book/10.1007/978-3-031-66719-0) by John Fitzgerald, Cláudio Gomes, and Peter Gorm Larsen.
 Some course slides and material have also been repurposed from the [corresponding course](https://kursuskatalog.au.dk/en/course/131157/Engineering-Digital-Twins) at Aarhus University, Denmark.

+### Potential Students

+Please contact me if you are interested in taking or auditing the course.
+All are welcome!

+For students from other universities who want to take this course, this is possible.
+Please see this website for the applications: https://aehe.bci-qc.ca/en (on the left, 'Applications') A guide for this procedure: https://aehe.bci-qc.ca/en/Documents/ShowLocalized?Document=ETU

 ## Course Structure
 Each week, we have interactive lectures featuring detailed DT examples from across different fields and engaging discussions.
 Participants have six hands-on lab sessions every second week, which are small assignments to become familiar with some DT technologies and services.
 In team-based projects, participants apply their learning to develop their own DT or DT service.
 Options include developing machine-learning based services, investigating formal verification, visualization creation in a game engine such as Unity or Godot, or creating a DT for another system.
 A small final exam consolidates their understanding of the theoretical concepts.